The SD2SNES is a Super Nintendo / Super Famicom cartridge that plays games from an SD card,

 low-quality clones out there with problems that range from gitchy use, to no MSU audio, to it not working at

 all.
-I strongly recommend you only purchase an SD2SNES through the list of official resellers.
+I strongly recommend you only purchase an SD2SNES from a reputable reseller, such as Stone Age Gamer.

 One funny thing about the clones I've seen - Even though they were made in China, they still say